Charles Günther, Count of Schwarzburg-Rudolstadt: Biography

 He was privately educated and in 1593, at the age of 17, he enrolled at the University of Jena.
 He studied there until 1596; in the summer semester of 1597, he studied at the University of Leipzig.
-In 1598, he went to the Academy in Strasbourg, where he probably stayed until 1600.
+In 1598, he went to the academy in Strasbourg, where he probably stayed until 1600.
 His teacher Melchior Junius praised Charles Günther as an exceptionally diligent student in his Orationes.

 After his father died in 1605, Charles Günther ruled Schwarzburg-Rudolstadt for six years, with the consent of his brothers.
 In 1612, the brothers decided to divide their inheritance.
 Charles Günther received the part around Rudolstadt, Albert Günther received the part around Ilmenau, and Louis Günther I received the area around Frankenhausen.
 In 1624, Albert Günther and Louis Günther exchanged the parts they held, in the Treaty of Erfurt.

 In 1609, Charles Günther initiated the construction of a school in Rudolstadt.
 The school was inaugurated in 1611.
-He and his wife, Anna Sophie were enthusiastic supported of the educational reformer Wolfgang Ratke.
+He and his wife, Anna Sophie were enthusiastic supporters of the educational reformer Wolfgang Ratke.

 Prince Louis I of Anhalt-Köthen admitted Charles Günther as a member of the Fruitbearing Society in 1619, probably on 5 September.
 He received the nickname der Vermehrende ("the Proliferating") and the motto Hundertfältig ("a hundred time").
 His emblem was the fully grown Turkish maize (Zea mays L) with several open ears.
 He was member number 23.

 Charles Günther died on 24 September 1630, at the age of 54.
 As he had no children, he was succeeded by his brother Louis Günther I.

 Personal life

-On 13 June 1613, he married Princess Anna Sophie of Anhalt, youngest daughter of Prince Joachim Ernest, Prince of Anhalt and his second wife, Duchess Eleonore of Württemberg (1552-1618).
+On 13 June 1613, he married Princess Anna Sophie of Anhalt, youngest daughter of Prince Joachim Ernest, Prince of Anhalt and his second wife, Duchess Eleonore of Württemberg (1552–1618).
 The marriage remained childless.